chirimen-oh/chirimen.org/raspi/section0-en.md

 - FYI: [LED (Light Emitting Diode) ](https://en.wikipedia.org/wiki/Light-emitting_diode)

 ## Wiring up
-To make your LED bulb flash, you must correctly connect it to your Raspi3.
+To make your LED bulb flash, you must correctly connect it to your raspi.
 Your LED bulb should have two leads coming out from it.
 The longer end is the anode (positive), the shorter the cathode (negative).

-If you navigate to the below directory on your CHIRIMEN for Raspberry Pi 3, you can find the wiring diagram along with examples preinstalled.
+If you navigate to the below directory on your CHIRIMEN for Raspberry Pi, you can find the wiring diagram along with examples preinstalled.

 ```
 /home/pi/Desktop/gc/gpio/LEDblink/schematic.png